Tulip-Dev/tulip/doc/user/algorithm.rst

 * Planar:

-  These algorithms are specialized in generating aesthetic plannar layouts.
+  These algorithms are specialized in generating aesthetic planar layouts.
 With minimized edge crossings, those representations offer understandable 2D visualizations.

 * Tree:

-  According to the sub-menu name, these layouts are particularly adapted to represent trees or hierarchical data.
+  According to the sub group name, these layouts are particularly adapted to represent trees or hierarchical data.

 .. _algo_measure: